 Karakalpakstan isn’t easy to get around with the desolation and isolation and all.
-Expect to go by taxi to places such as Moynaq and ship graveyard and the going rate roundtrip will set you back about 325,000 som ($40 USD) roundtrip (3 hours each way), best to find other travelers to pitch in on the expense.
-A marshrutka (minibus) will cost about 810,000 som ($100 USD) roundtrip for the entire vehicle.
-Allegedly there is a bus between Nukus and Moynaq, but I went in with a group on a minibus, so I have no information on the regular bus for times, frequency or cost.
+Expect to go by taxi to places such as Moynaq and ship graveyard and the going rate roundtrip will set you back about $40 USD roundtrip (3 hours each way), best to find other travelers to pitch in on the expense.

 In Ayaz, near Ayaz-Qala Fortress (between Urgench and Nukus) there is a yurt camp.
-Cost is 245,000 som ($30 USD) per person per night and includes breakfast, lunch and dinner.
+The cost is $30 USD per person per night and includes breakfast, lunch, and dinner.
 Can arrange camel rides from here as well.
 E-mail [email protected] to book, otherwise try to book the yurt camp through a travel agent in Khiva.